 After that, test your water before each water change to determine how stable your water conditions are.
 Various aquarium test kits are available that you can use at home to test pH, hardness, ammonia, nitrate, and nitrite levels in the water.

-How To Set Up Your Aquarium Tank for Ludwigia repens
+How To Set Up Your Aquarium

 Red leaf ludwigia repens reaches a height of about 20 inches and might require frequent trimming in shallow tanks.
 For this reason, medium to large aquariums are best, unless you enjoy growing emersed species of course.
 A minimum tank size of around 10 gallons or so is recommended.